neopass/wordlist/README.md

 ### Scowl Aliases

-See the [Scowl Readme](https://github.com/neopass/wordlist/blob/master/scowl/README) for a description of scowl sources.
-The below is a representative sample of the [available sources](https://github.com/neopass/wordlist/blob/master/scowl/words).
+See the [SCOWL Readme](https://github.com/neopass/wordlist/blob/master/scowl/README) for a description of SCOWL sources.
+The below is a representative sample of the [available source aliases](https://github.com/neopass/wordlist/blob/master/scowl/words).

 ```
 $american-abbreviations.70